jonathanlinat/CRF2HTML/README.md

 ## Introduction

 `crf2html` is a command-line utility inspired by the Thief series of video games, including Thief: The Dark Project (Thief Gold) and Thief II: The Metal Age.
 In these classic games, textures and images were stored in proprietary formats like CRF and PCX.
-It aims to bring a piece of that nostalgic world to modern web development.
+The tool aims to bring a piece of that nostalgic world to modern web development.

 The program is designed to generate an HTML page that beautifully showcases the textures found in Thief series CRF files and other image formats (PCX, GIF, PNG, and JPG).
 It seamlessly resizes and encodes these textures as base64, making it easy to embed them in an organized HTML page.